Skip to Main Content

 • Terms: 12-72 months

-If you have fallen in love with your leased vehicle, you can finance its purchase through PNC.
+If you have fallen in love with your leased vehicle, you can finance a lease buyout through PNC.
 Much like buying a new or used car, bringing in outside financing can give you more room to negotiate with your leasing company.
-And with long terms and relatively low rates available, you may be able to keep your monthly payments low with a lease buyout loan.

 How to apply for a loan with PNC Bank

 Applying for a new or used vehicle from a dealership using PNC’s Check Ready loan is the easiest option.
 The application can be filled out entirely online, and if you are approved, a check can be mailed to you overnight.
-The process of receiving your funding via check is rare.
+Receiving your funding via check is rare.
 Many lenders offer funding directly to your bank account.
-So, if you don’t want the hassle of paying by check, consider shopping elsewhere.
+So, if you don’t want the hassle of paying by check, consider shopping for auto loans elsewhere.

 But the process is more complex for PNC’s other loans.
 If you opt for a non-franchise dealer — one that isn’t associated with a car manufacturer — or want to buy from a private party, you will need to visit a branch to apply.
-If you are approved, you can have the check mailed to you or pick it up at a branch.
+If you are approved, you can have the check mailed directly to the lender or pick up the check at your local branch.

 Features and additional perks